UMSL veterans boosting enrollment, settling in

 In the same country at around the same time, you might have met Sgt.
 Courtney Williams.
 She was an Army paratrooper/medic traveling to villages to treat soldiers, contractors and locals, especially women.

-Today, Hartline, 25, and Williams, 27, are among more than 400 student veterans at the University of Missouri–St. Louis, the highest percentage of vets among the four University of Missouri System campuses.
+Today, Hartline, 25, and Williams, 27, are among nearly 400 student veterans at the University of Missouri–St. Louis, the highest percentage of vets among the four University of Missouri System campuses.
 Thanks to a beefed-up new GI Bill, these young men and women are challenging higher education in growing numbers.

 “When I first showed up at UMSL, I was confused,” Hartline says.
 “I was having a hard time just getting enrolled.
 Someone suggested I go to the Veterans Center.
 The vets working here can help you with Veterans Affairs or help you find answers at UMSL.”